shierve/NEM-voting-specifications/README.md

 ## Introduction <a name="introduction"></a>

-The NEM voting system allows anybody to create a poll on the NEM blockchain for other people to vote on.
+The NEM voting standard allows anybody to create a poll on the NEM blockchain for other people to vote on.
 Poll creation and voting is implemented on NanoWallet, and results can be seen both in NanoWallet and some NEM block explorers.

 The system leverages the already existing importance score from every account to weigh votes.

 There is also the possibility of creating a poll with a whitelist where all casted votes weigh equally, and in the future if the NIS allows for it, a mosaic vote is going to be implemented where votes count proportional to the amount of a certain mosaic held by the voter.

-In this document we describe the inner workings and technical details of the system.
+In this document we describe the the technical details of the standard that everyone should use for creating, voting and counting polls, so that everybody gets the same results.

 ## General structure <a name="structure"></a>